ymhhh/gorut/README.md

 Key|Information
 :-:|:-:
--f|if it is true, it will delete the old project, then create an new project -t|create the project with template, default is null. buildin: ddd, ddd_sample
+-f|if it is true, it will delete the old project, then create an new project -t|create the project with template, default is null. buildin: ddd, ddd_sample, ddd_isolator

 ### Sample 1 - Project Without Code